 During college, Janelle completed a marketing internship with Guiding Eyes for the Blind, a non-profit organization with whom she has been volunteering for more than eight years.
 While interning, Janelle decided on a whim to write a press release from the perspective of a dog, and it resulted in a feature story in the Frederick News Post, an appearance on a local news channel, and a handful of smaller articles in various newspapers.

 In her free time, Janelle enjoys spending time with her menagerie of animals, including a Lionhead bunny and a sugar glider.
-She and her husband-to-be are car aficionados, frequenting local car events throughout the spring and fall.
+She and her husband are car aficionados, frequenting local car events throughout the spring and fall.

 Samantha found she had a love of reading at a very young age, but it wasn’t until she was 10 years old that she discovered a love for writing as well, mainly through poetry.
 Since then, most of Samantha’s free time has gone to filling notebooks with poems, short stories, and random character ideas.